AyanMhd/imagesonification_project/README.md

 ## Running the Tool

-#1 Clone the repository to your local machine:
+## 1. Clone the repository to your local machine:

   git clone https://github.com/your-username/image-sonification.git
 cd image-sonification

-#2 Run the script:
+## 2. Run the script:

-python image_sonification.py
+python final.py

+## 3. When prompted, upload an image and select one of the two sonification modes.

+## 4. The sound file will be generated and saved in the local directory.

+## Dependencies :

+# pydub
+# Pillow
+# numpy
+# pandas

+## You can install all dependencies with:

+# pip install -r requirements.txt